xezpeleta/lamb/Documentation/deployment.md

 Before deploying, ensure you have:
 - Edited `backend/.env` to include a valid `OPENAI_API_KEY` (see `backend/.env.example` for a template).
-- Edited `lamb-kb-server-stable/.env` as needed for your setup.
+- Edited `lamb-kb-server-stable/backend/.env` as needed for your setup (see `lamb-kb-server-stable/backend/.env.example` for a template).
 - Copied and customized `frontend/svelte-app/static/config.js` from `config.js.sample`.

 This is an example of `config.js` for a production deployment: